isa-group/botica-lib-node/docs/0-index.md

     - **[Node.js Fish Bot](https://github.com/isa-group/botica-bot-fishbowl-fish-node)**: A
       proactive bot that periodically publishes its position within the fishbowl.

+## Real-world projects

+Explore these real-world and demonstrative projects built with `botica-lib-node` to see the concepts in action.

 - **[Automatic REST API testing system with RESTest](https://github.com/isa-group/botica-infrastructure-restest)**:
   A real-world application automating REST API testing.
 Generator bots create test cases, executor